b4you/EmpAppDocs/WebAdmin/admin-introduction.rst

    :alt: interface_basic
    :scale: 50 %

-    1. The minimum/maximum sidebar button.
+    1.The minimum/maximum sidebar button.

-    2. The current view name.
+    2.The current view name.

-    3. The shortcut to the dashboard.
+    3.The shortcut to the dashboard.

-    4. The logout button.
+    4.The logout button.

 3. Mini menu
 -----------------------